 What to expect on the trail:

 The first two miles of the Grinnell Glacier Trail are fairly easy.
-Flat trail through the woods alongside a gorgeous lake.
+It is a flat trail through the woods alongside a gorgeous lake.
 The next few miles are definitely more strenuous with the last mile being the most difficult.

 Make sure you back a backpack with plenty of water, snacks and extra clothing layers.
 I never hike without my Icebreaker base layer.
 It is SO WARM!
 The temperature can change often throughout the hike.
 Towards the top it can get extremely windy and cold.
 So be prepared.